isomerpages/moe-unitysec/_our-school/Student Management/School Expectations.md

 <p>5.5</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students who are absent maybe marked or "Absent with Valid Reason" on
+<p>Students who are absent maybe marked as "Absent with Valid Reason" on
 a case-by-case basis if their absence is accompanied by a letter of excuse from parents/guardians.
 <br>